HenrikMoe/Service-Infrastructure/README.md

 - **AI Network Search Engines**
   - **Search Networks Unbiasedly:** Utilizes AI to scrape web pages across the internet and present unbiased and user resonating content after queries.
     - **Standard:** GFD Communication

-- **Emotional Intake Detection Outake Processing Analytics**
-  - **Understand The Inner Machinations of The Mind:** Utilize AI to recall trauma and outake process the data received in a productive and healthy manner.
-    - **Standard:** GFD Medicine

 - **Are You a Robot Superstar**
   - **Come At Me Bro Levels of Human Proofs:** Makes Captcha its little bitch.